RCuttrell/Active-Directory-Homelab/README.md

 ![vmbr1 Config](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/a523ed65-9dc8-4d6e-9e59-13b31f473b46)
 ![Set vmbr1 to machines](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/81877d7f-e2bd-44ef-914f-b8671e8c6849)

 Quick note, I also went into each virtual machine and set static IP addresses and a gateway of 192.168.10.1.
 In the screenshot below, the DNS server of the Windows 10 machine is set to the IP address of the Windows Server.
-For now, leave the DNS set to obtain automatically (more on that later).
+For now, leave the DNS set to obtain automatically (once Active Directory was set up, I changed the DNS of the Windows 10 machine to the IP address of the Windows Server so that my Windows 10 machine could locate the server.
+In the image below, it was already set to my Windows Server IP).

 ![Static Ip in W10](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/ab6ded7e-ec89-49a2-979f-06056963981f)

 #

 Now that all of my virtual machines were created, installed, and configured on the VLAN, it was time to install Splunk onto my Ubuntu Server machine.
 I went ahead to the Splunk website, set up an account, and installed Splunk enterprise on the Ubuntu Server machine using the wget command.
-I had a little trouble with setting the this but was able to get it up and running after fidining a guide here: https://www.youtube.com/watch?v=oHUXY7B83Ww&t=841s After setting up my admin account, I logged into the web interface on my Windows Server machine via the Ubuntu Server's IP address and the default port of 8000.
+I had a little trouble with the install but was eventually able to get it up and running after fidining a guide here: https://www.youtube.com/watch?v=oHUXY7B83Ww&t=841s After setting up my admin account, I logged into the web interface on my Windows Server machine via the Ubuntu Server's IP address and the default port of 8000.
 I was then ready to start installing Splunk Universal Forwarder and Sysmon onto the Windows 10 and Windows Server Machines.

 ![Splunk Web Interface](https://github.com/RCuttrell/Active-Directory-Homelab/assets/111534355/7852dbcf-3cb5-4e8a-a2b3-f98c98a3e79f)